 It cleverly sidestepped new drone laws in the US and UK, which stated that drones weighing 250g and above need to be registered with aviation authorities (the FAA in the US and Civil Aviation Authority in the UK).
 It weighs, of course, just 249g – and that premium, compact body also delivers great video quality.

 Before the DJI Mavic Mini, there weren't any great options in the sub-250g category.
 And even a year on, it stills stands out from the competition in this weight and price category.

-Unlike the pricier Anafi, the Mavic Mini features three-axis mechanical stabilization (the Anafi’s third axis is EIS) and includes handy features like a hot-swappable microSD card slot.
-It also promises better battery life, with a quoted flight time of 30 minutes, which is class-leading.
-We're still testing that out for ourselves.
+Unlike one of its main rivals, the Parrot Anafi, which captures 4K footage but is pricier and weighs around 300g, the Mavic Mini doesn't need to be registered.
+The Mini also features three-axis mechanical stabilization (the Anafi has two – its 'third' axis is electronic stabilization), and includes handy features like a hot-swappable microSD card slot.
+It also has a better battery life than the Anafi, with a quoted flight time of 30 minutes.

 DJI Mavic Mini release date and price

 The DJI Mavic Mini is available to buy right now in two versions: there's the base package (drone, battery, controller) or the Fly More Combo, which also includes a two-way charging hub that can double up as a power bank, a 360-degree propellor guard, and two extra batteries.

 The base drone costs $399 / £369 / AU$599, while the Fly More Combo is $499/ £459 / AU$799.
 If you ask us, the Fly More Combo is worth the extra cost for the additional batteries alone, offering you around 90 minutes of flight time in total.
 For new drone fliers or indoor pilots, the safety guards are also priceless.